James Frederick Ferrier: Early career

 Ferrier's first contribution to metaphysics was a series of articles in Blackwood's Magazine (1838–1839), entitled An Introduction to the Philosophy of Consciousness.
 In these he condemns previous philosophers for ignoring in their psychological investigations the fact of consciousness, which is the distinctive feature of man, and confining their observation to the so-called states of the mind.
 He argues as follows:

-Consciousness is manifest only when the man has used the word with full knowledge of what it means.
-This notion he must originate within himself.
-Consciousness cannot spring from the states which are its object, for it is in antagonism to them.
-It originates in the will, which in the act of consciousness puts the "I" in the place of our sensations.
-Morality, conscience, and responsibility are necessary results of consciousness.

 These articles were succeeded by a number of others, of which the most important were The Crisis of Modern Speculation (1841), Berkeley and Idealism (1842), and an important examination of Hamilton's edition of Reid (1847), which contains a vigorous attack on the philosophy of common sense.
 Ferrier pronounces the perception of matter to be the ne plus ultra of thought, and declares that Reid, for presuming to analyse it, is in fact a representationist, although he professed to be an intuitionist.
 Ferrier distinguishes between the perception of matter and our apprehension of the perception of matter.
-Psychology, he asserts, vainly tries to analyse the former, whilst metaphysics shows the latter alone to be analysable.
+Psychology, he asserts, vainly tries to analyse the former, while metaphysics shows the latter alone to be analysable.
 Metaphysics separates the subjective element, our apprehension, from the objective element, the perception of matter; not matter per se, but the perception of matter is the existence independent of the individual's thought.
 However, he says, it cannot be independent of thought; it must belong to some mind, and is therefore the property of the Divine Mind.
 There, he thinks, is an indestructible foundation for an a priori argument for the existence of God.